benr0th/UUR-Ultimate-Uma-Reroller/README.md

 ## How to Use

 1. Download the script from the repository.
 (Code -> Download ZIP)
-2. Extract to a folder somewhere and open the script with AutoHotkey.
+2. Extract to a folder somewhere and open the UUR_Ultimate_Uma_Reroller.ahk script with AutoHotkey.
 3. Fill out some configuration options in the window that appears, then the rerolls will commence.
 You can press `Shift + Escape` to stop the script at any time.
 4. Refrain from using the mouse or keyboard (aside from the hotkey just mentioned of course) while the script is running, as it will interfere with the automation process.